yurishkuro/opentracing-tutorial/java/src/main/java/lesson01/README.md

 logs are processed by machines rather than humans.
 Just [google "structured-logging"][google-logging] for many articles on this topic.

-The OpenTracing API for Go exposes structured logging API in two flavors:
+The OpenTracing API for Java exposes structured logging API by accepting a collection of key-value pairs in the form of a `Map<String, ?>`.
+Here we are using Guava's `ImmutableMap.of()` to construct such a map, which takes an alternating list of `key1,value1,key2,value2` pairs.
-  * The `LogFields` function takes strongly typed key-value pairs and is designed for zero-allocations
-  * The `LogKV` function takes an alternating list of `key1,value1,key2,value2` pairs (easier to use)

 The OpenTracing Specification also recommends all log statements to contain an `event` field that describes the overall event being logged, with other attributes of the event provided as additional fields.

 ## Conclusion

 The complete program can be found in the [solution](./solution) package.
-We moved the `initJaeger` helper function into its own package so that we can reuse it in the other lessons as `tracing.Init`.
+We moved the `initTracer` helper function into its own package `lib` so that we can reuse it in the other lessons as `Tracing.init()`.

 Next lesson: [Context and Tracing Functions](../lesson02).